 But what about later, in 20 years' time???"

-Alma tortured Zemlinsky for two years, until in 1902,
+Alma tortured Zemlinsky for one year, until the end of 1901,

-she decided against him and in favour of a bold step which
+when she finally decided against him and in favour of a bold step which

 constituted a sensation for the Vienna of the day ....